 You have to make sure it will fit the size of anyone who intends to ride it regularly.
 Most junior e-bikes differ in size but usually come smaller than conventional e-bikes.
 It also won’t hurt to have adequate battery life and motor power.

 Extra safety features are always preferred, too.
 Just make sure they will actually be used by its rider.
 Lastly, price and warranty should also not take a backseat.
-These e-bikes might be cheaper but certain models do cost as much as mid-range city and commuter electric bikes.
+These e-bikes might be cheaper but certain models do cost as much as the mid-range city and commuter electric bikes.

 More or less, the following lists the best junior e-bikes that perform well in most, if not all, criteria mentioned.
 If you don’t want to have to scrutinize every detail of the prospective junior e-bike you want to buy, then don’t hesitate to choose from any of the ones listed here.